 The most obvious way to clear out inventory is to discount old and excess stock.
-In order to create demand for these products, you’ll need to heavily discount.
+In order to create demand for these products, you’ll need to heavily discount your items.
 Consider offering discounts between 35-70%.
-Yes, this seems like a lot and you may end up selling it at cost or even a loss, but these products need to go!
+Yes, this seems like a lot and you may end up selling it at cost (or even a loss), but these products need to go!
+That way, you can look forward to future months and leave old and excess stock in the past.
 Effectively notify your shoppers of your sales with e-commerce promotions.

 While sales are a great way to drive shoppers to purchase, it’s important to keep the frequency of sales in mind.
 If you have too many sales throughout the year, they may lose their appeal and effectiveness.
-Here are a few types of sales to run.
+Here are a few types of sales to focus on:

 1. Clearance sale

-Bump on the discounts for a couple clearance sales every year!
 This is an opportunity to flush out any stock that hasn’t sold in the past 3-6 months.
 Reach out to your shoppers via email and social.
 If you have data on a shopper’s sizes or product preferences, this could be the perfect time to hit them with personalized emails.
-If you can send me an email featuring size 10.5 sandals that are currently on sale, that’s an email that is bound to drive me to purchase.
+If you can send me an email featuring size 10.5 sandals that are currently on sale, I’m going to be much more inclined to purchase.

-Another consideration is to have a clearance section accessible to shoppers at all times.
+Another thing to consider is to have a clearance section accessible to shoppers at all times.
 This way, bargain hunters can check up on deals and you can post old inventory whenever you feel it’s time to clear the shelf space.

 2. Flash sale

-Urgency and FOMO (the fear of missing out) have a serious psychological effect on consumers which makes flash sales a slam dunk way to convert some sales.
-Notify your shoppers of a limited time sale.
-It’s important to build anticipation so send out emails a few days before along with reminders.
-Notify shoppers via social media and also set up an on-site promotion to create urgency on your site.
+Urgency and FOMO (the fear of missing out) have a serious psychological effect on consumers, which makes flash sales a slam dunk way to convert some sales.
+Be sure to notify your shoppers of a limited time sale.
+It’s important to build anticipation, so send out emails a few days before along with reminders.
+Notify shoppers via social media and set up an on-site promotion to create urgency on your site.
 Here’s everything you need to know about running a successful flash sale!

 3. Specific item sale

 Sometimes a lack of focus with sales can be its very downfall.
 If you find that your sales aren’t yielding the results you’ve anticipated, try narrowing the focus.
 Put on a sale that is aimed at a particular type of shopper, product, or need.
-PLNDR almost exclusively runs sales which means they have it down to a science.
-Check out this marketing email showcasing a sales on joggers, a trendy pant style for 2016.
+PLNDR almost exclusively runs sales, which means they have it down to a science.
+Check out this marketing email that showcases a sale on joggers, a trendy pant style for 2016.

 4. Seasonal sales

 A change in the season may mean that your product line is changing as well.
-This is a great time to market to the bargain hunters who are actively looking for deals and also make room for seasonal stock on your site.
-Okabashi used a pop-up promotion to notify shoppers of their 40% off after Christmas sale.
-There’s also another gift-giving holiday on the horizon with Valentine’s Day coming up in February.
+This is a great time to market towards the bargain hunters who are actively looking for deals and to make room for seasonal stock on your site.
+Okabashi used a pop-up promotion to notify shoppers of their 40% discount after-Christmas sale.
+There’s also another gift-giving holiday on the horizon, with Valentine’s Day coming up in February.
 Start your marketing campaigns early for some quick wins.

 Remarket and reposition